-- 2. Any senior student may register for the academic support course regardless of academic performance.
-At the conclusion of fall semester senior year, students who have an average of 75% or below in test grades (this does not include seminar, term paper, etc.) in the fall semester of the senior year will be mandated to register for the academic support course as a co-requisite to continue on to NSG 411/412. - Students who do not pass the academic support course and/or do not score proficiently in the RN Comprehensive Predictor Exam will not be approved by the Chair of the Nursing Department to sit for the NCLEX exam.
+- Any senior student may register for the academic support course regardless of academic performance.
+At the conclusion of spring semester junior year, students who have an average of 75% or below in test grades (this does not include seminar, term paper, etc.) will be mandated to register for the academic support course as a co-requisite to continue on to NSG 411/412. - 2.
+Students who do not pass the academic support course and/or do not score proficiently in the RN Comprehensive Predictor Exam will not be approved by the Chair of the Nursing Department to sit for the NCLEX exam.
 Any student in this situation will be required to repeat this exam.